Last updated: January 23rd, 2023

 I’ll be covering five racing seats from professional automotive brands, and I’ll go over what sort of mounting solutions you’ll need and what you should look for when you’re ready to buy.

-If you’re looking for an actual sim racing rig that includes an integrated seat, frame, and base, then be sure to check out my other guide to the best sim rigs on the market, as today I’ll purely be focusing on stand-alone seats to go with a cockpit you’ve purchased without the seat.
+If you’re looking for an actual sim racing rig that includes an integrated seat, frame, and base, then be sure to check out my other guide to the best sim rigs on the market, or our guide to F1 rigs as today I’ll purely be focusing on stand-alone seats to go with a cockpit you’ve purchased without the seat.

 How to choose a sim racing seat

 The biggest thing to remember when picking a racing seat is that the process will have a certain amount of personal relevance.
 There’re a few things that I’d consider to be cardinal buying rules such as something that caters to both comfort and the practical side of sim racing, but otherwise, it all depends on your budget and preferences.

 Probably the most important thing you should consider before committing to any particular model is whether or not your seat will fit you.
 It’s good practice to measure yourself much like you would for new clothing, and have these sizes handy when you’re browsing online for a new seat.
 All seats have a measurement guide like this:

 The point is that you want your sim experience to feel as real as possible, so make sure to check out the adjustability of all seats to ensure that you’ll get the best seating position that makes you feel like a racer.